 • Hub-and-spoke from one country: Ship everything from your home country.
 Fine for low international volume; slow and expensive at scale.
 Use Shopify Shipping International or ShipStation to manage carrier rates and labels.

-• Distributed multi-warehouse: Stock inventory in 2-4 regional warehouses (US East, EU, UK, APAC) and route orders to the closest one.
+• Distributed multi-warehouse: Stock inventory in 2 to 4 regional warehouses (US East, EU, UK, APAC) and route orders to the closest one.
 Faster delivery, lower per-order shipping cost, higher upfront inventory investment.
 ShipBob International is the most popular Shopify-native option for this model.

 • Regional 3PLs: For specific markets, regional 3PLs often beat global ones on price and speed.
 Huboo for Europe, eShipper for Canada, Bezos for UK, Marken for medical/temperature-sensitive goods.
 Worth comparing against ShipBob if you’re targeting one specific region heavily.

-The break-even for adding a regional warehouse is usually 200-500 orders/month into that region.
+The break-even for adding a regional warehouse is usually 200 to 500 orders/month into that region.
 Below that, hub-and-spoke is cheaper; above that, the per-order shipping savings cover warehouse costs.

 Translation and Localization